liferay/web-dev-email-templates/README.md

 4. Check the Livereload Button in Chrome Toolbar (Make sure the dot is filled)

 ## Quirks

+#### Keeping Style Rules
+Sometimes you need to keep the still in the component inside a `<style></style>` after inline.
+After all the tool, by default will 1) take all styles, 2) inline them, 3) then remove the original.
+This is true for style includes (e.g. `<link rel="stylesheet" href="main.css">`).

+But in order to provide functionality to allow written styles to remain in the component in addition to them being inlined, write styles in a `<style></style>` tag versus being included in.

+So in short,
+1. If you want styles to be inlined AND removed, put it in `main.css`
+2. If you want styles to be inlined and preserved, put it in `<style></style>` in `src.html`

 #### Inlining Hubspot Styles
 Sometimes you need to use Hubspot variables for styles before they are inlined.
 To avoid breaking the inliner present in the application, use a double carret syntax `<< variable >>` and the application will convert it to a hubspot double curly syntax `{{ variable }}`.